 Under our Circle of Love Program, there is something for everyone, and not everyone has to work on every phase of the program.
 The program consists of Leadership, Spiritual Enhancement, Quality of Life, Youth, Education and Legislation.
 If you are looking for a way to make a difference in our Church and community, becoming a Catholic Daughter may be the answer for you.

 Each year, we try to make it as successful as possible.
-Our little court of just over 100 may be tiny by some standards but our combined prayers and hard work brings mighty results.
+Our court of just over 100 may be small by some standards but our combined prayers and hard work brings mighty results.
 Check out what we were able to accomplish in just one year!

 In January, we conducted a Bread & Wine Drive for St. Joseph Church to help defray costs of sacramental supplies.

-During the year, we provided financial support to St. Joseph Parish for Christmas and Easter flowers, to the Diocese of Lafayette for the Bishops Services Appeal, to the Seminarian Fund and to State and National CDA charities and projects.
+We provide financial support to several areas.
+Donations were made to St. Joseph Parish for Christmas and Easter flowers, to the Diocese of Lafayette for the Bishops Services Appeal and Seminarian Fund, and to the State and National Catholic Daughters in support of their many Charities and Projects.

 At monthly meetings, we participate in a Spiritual Growth to help us grow in faith.

-In November, a candlelight ceremony and memorial Mass was held for CDA, KC, and Lay Carmelite members who have returned to our Lord during 2023.
-Family members were invited to participate and received memorial candles.
-At our November meeting, we welcomed our guest speaker, Madelene Boudreaux, who spoke on her and her family’s journey of faith through health issues and tragedy.
+In November under the chairmanship of Mary Comeaux, a candlelight ceremony and memorial Mass was held for the Catholic Daughters and Knights of Columbus members who have returned to our Lord during 2024.
+Family members of the deceased were invited to participate in the ceremony and received memorial candles as a remembrance of the event.

 We make a difference at the State and National levels in legislation, but we are always open to ideas of how to change life for the better at a local level.
 We welcome your input and ideas!